Resolving Schema Conflicts in Apollo Federation

 How does Apollo Router handle conflicting field types during composition?

-The composition engine applies strict type unification rules.
-If two subgraphs define the same field with incompatible signatures (e.g., Int vs String, or differing nullability), composition fails immediately.
-There is no automatic coercion or fallback.
-You must align the SDLs or use @override to explicitly designate a single owner.
+The composition engine applies strict type unification.
+If two subgraphs define the same field with incompatible signatures — Int versus String, or differing nullability — composition fails immediately with FIELD_TYPE_MISMATCH.
+There is no automatic coercion or fallback; you must align the SDLs or designate a single owner with @override.

 Can I resolve schema conflicts without modifying existing subgraph schemas?

-Short-term workarounds include router-level query planning overrides, field aliasing at the client layer, or deploying a compatibility shim subgraph that proxies and transforms conflicting responses.
-However, these introduce maintenance debt and latency overhead.
-Long-term resolution requires explicit schema alignment and ownership migration.
+Short-term workarounds include client-layer field aliasing or a compatibility shim subgraph that proxies and transforms conflicting responses.
+Both add maintenance debt and latency, so treat them as bridges.
+Durable resolution requires explicit schema alignment and an ownership migration with @override.

 What is the performance impact of using the @override directive?

-@override simplifies the query plan by eliminating redundant fetches to the legacy subgraph.
-The primary trade-off is cache fragmentation during the transition window, as clients may hold stale data keyed to the old service.
-Resolver execution order becomes deterministic, typically reducing overall request latency once the migration stabilizes.
+@override simplifies the query plan by eliminating the redundant fetch to the legacy subgraph, which usually lowers request latency once the migration stabilises.
+The transient cost is cache fragmentation during the cutover window, since clients may hold data keyed to the old service.
+Monitor cache hit rates and p95 until the old owner is fully drained.

-How do I prevent composition failures in CI/CD pipelines?
+How do I prevent composition conflicts from reaching staging?